gyrogovernance/science/docs/Findings/Analysis_Energy_Scales.md

 The framework makes a precise distinction:

-**Direct observation impossible**: Sterile neutrinos cannot be detected as propagating particles at any stage or energy scale.
+**Direct observation impossible**: The framework predicts sterile neutrinos cannot be detected as propagating particles at any observable stage.
 They remain forever confined to the unobservable CS focus.

 **Indirect effects observable**: Their presence manifests only through:
 - Generation of light neutrino masses via the seesaw mechanism